ariessa/PDCC-Teku/README.md

 + [Fat APK](build/app/outputs/apk/debug/app-universal-debug.apk)

 > **_WARNING I:_** There is no apk for x86 Android.
 This is because Flutter does not currently support building for x86 Android.
 Refer to this [issue](https://github.com/flutter/flutter/issues/9253) on Github.

+> **_WARNING II_** These builds are intended for debugging purposes only.
+Usage outside of debugging may cause unexpected crashes and performance lags.

 </br>